dailydotdev/docs/docs/for-oss-contributors/how-to contribute-to-daily-dev.md

 # How to contribute to daily.dev

-daily.dev is an open source project!
+daily.dev is an open-source project!
 We're glad to have you here.
-We believe in transparency and giving back to the community, so we decided to publish the source code to GitHub.
+We believe in transparency and giving back to the community, so we decided to publish the source code on GitHub.
 Suggest a feature, report a bug, or even contribute.
 Everyone is welcome!

 ## Why open source?

-Contributing to open source can be game-changing for a developer career.
-Open source is a way for the developers to build their portfolio, experiment with new technologies, and learn in public.
-Big companies are open sourcing their projects and many open-source startups are also making waves.
+Contributing to open source can be game-changing for a developer's career.
+Open source is a way for developers to build their portfolios, experiment with new technologies, and learn in public.
+Big companies are open-sourcing their projects and many open-source startups are also making waves.
 Getting involved in such projects is definitely a great opportunity to learn and enhance your skills.

 ## daily.dev's GitHub Repository